Vibe Coding in Product Teams: Reconfiguring AI-Assisted Workflows, Prototyping, and Collaboration

-\textbf{Best practices for Stage 4} highlighted that \textbf{testing went beyond checking visual appeal to include verifying functional correctness and assessing production readiness}.
-As P11 explained: \quoting[P11]{I test UI iterations in real time, clicking around to see how they behave.} P14 also underscored the importance of interactive testing.
-Others stressed that \textbf{components must be evaluated for both behavior and appearance}, as P3 noted: \quoting[P3]{I check whether the component behaves as expected, not just whether it looks right.} Participants further pointed to the need for critically assessing \textbf{production readiness}.
-As P15 cautioned: \quoting[P15]{I can see the UI right there and judge if it looks good.
-But putting it out for a big audience?
-No way.
-It hasn't been through any real security checks or code reviews, so there's nothing stopping bugs or even serious issues from slipping through.} Finally, \textbf{issues uncovered during testing often fed back into refinement or debugging stages}, creating iterative loops until both technical and aesthetic standards were satisfied.
-As P2 described: \quoting[P2]{When I find an issue during testing, I either adjust the prompt to fix it or switch to manual debugging before re-testing.}
+\textbf{Best practices for Stage 4} was to resist being persuaded by surface quality, \quoting[P3]{I check whether the component behaves as expected, not just whether it looks right.} Others stressed that even visually convincing outputs often lacked safeguards required for deployment at scale: \quoting[P15]{I can see the UI is all right, but putting it out for a big audience?
+No way… it hasn't been through any real security checks or code reviews.} Issues identified during testing frequently triggered returns to earlier stages, creating iterative loops between testing, refinement, and debugging: \quoting[P2]{When I find an issue during testing, I either adjust the prompt to fix it or switch to manual debugging before re-testing.}